everettraven/BluetoothReadFromArduino/README.md

 # BluetoothReadFromArduino
-A program to read some specific information from an arduino
+A program that uses a serial monitor to communicate with an arduino over bluetooth and recieve specific information.